-The December rho Virginids (DRV) are active from November 29 through December 22 with peak rates occur near December 5th.
-The current radiant location is at 13:32 (203) +11, which places it in northern Virgo, 5 degrees east of the 3rd magnitude star known as Vindemiatrix (epsilon Virginis).
+The December rho Virginids (DRV) are active from November 29 through December 22 with peak rates occurring near December 5th.
+The current radiant location is at 13:29 (202) +11, which places it in northern Virgo, 4 degrees east of the 3rd magnitude star known as Vindemiatrix (epsilon Virginis).
 Current hourly rates would be less than 1 no matter your location.
 These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the eastern horizon in a dark sky.
 At 67 km/sec. the December rho Virginids would produce mostly swift meteors.

-The December sigma Virginids (DSV) is a source of long duration discovered by John Greaves using the data of SonotaCo.
-This source is active from November 26 through January 24 with peak rates occur near December 21st.
-The current radiant location is at 13:58 (210) +04, which places it in northern Virgo, 2 degrees north of the 4th magnitude star known as Heze (tau Virginis).
+The December sigma Virginids (DSV) is a source of long duration discovered by John Greaves using the data from SonotaCo.
+This source is active from November 26 through January 24 with peak rates occurring near December 21st.
+The current radiant location is at 13:55 (209) +04, which places it in northern Virgo, 3 degrees northwest of the 4th magnitude star known as tau Virginis.
 Current hourly rates would be less than 1 no matter your location.
 These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the eastern horizon in a dark sky.
 At 66 km/sec. the December Sigma Virginids would produce mostly swift meteors.

 The Quadrantids (QUA) are active from December 26th through January 16th.
-Maximum occurs on January 4th near 3:40 Universal Time\.
-The radiant is currently located at 14:48 (222) +50.
-This position lies in northern Bootes, roughly between 3rd magnitude Edasich (iota Draconis) and Nekkar (beta Boötis).
-2nd magnitude Alkaid (eta Ursae Majoris), the bright star at the end of the Big Dipper's handle, lies 15 degrees to the west.
+Maximum occurs on January 4th.
+The radiant is currently located at 14:44 (221) +50.
+This position lies in northern Bootes, 3 degrees southeast of the 4th magnitude star known as Asellus Primus (theta Bootis).
 These meteors are best seen during the last hour before dawn when the radiant lies highest above the northern horizon in a dark sky.
 At 41 km/sec. the Quadrantids produce meteors of moderate velocity.
 These meteors are visible from the southern tropics but not seen from the deep southern hemisphere.

-\Juergen Rendtel, 2023 IMO Meteor Shower Calendar, Page 4
+Current rates would be less than 1 per hour no matter your location.

-The Ursids (URS) are active from December 13-24 and peak on the morning of December 22nd.
-The radiant is currently located at 14:59 (225) +75.
-This area of the sky is located in southwestern

-Ursa minor, just north of the 2nd magnitude star known as Kochab (beta Ursae Minoris).
-This area of the sky is best seen during the last hour before dawn when it lies highest in the northern sky.
-Current rates are expected to be less than 1 no matter your location.
-These meteors are not visible from the Southern Hemisphere.
-At 32 km/sec. this source would produce mostly medium speed meteors.
+The Ursids (URS) are active from a radiant located at 14:50 (223) +75.
+This area of the sky is located in southern Ursa Minor, 1 degree north of the 2nd magnitude star known as Kochab (beta Ursae Minoris).
+The Ursids are active from December 13-24, with maximum activity occurring on the 22nd.
+Current rates are expected to be less than 1 per hour.
+At 33km/sec., these meteors are of medium velocity.
+Due to the high northern location, these meteors are not visible from the southern hemisphere.

 Sporadic meteors are those meteors that cannot be associated with any known meteor shower.
 All meteor showers are evolving and disperse over time to the point where they are no longer recognizable.
 Away from the peaks of the major annual showers, these sporadic meteors make up the bulk of the activity seen each night.
-As seen from the mid-Northern Hemisphere (45N) one would expect to see during this period approximately 11 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
-Evening rates would be near 3 per hour.
-As seen from the tropical Southern latitudes (25S), morning rates would be near 9 per hour as seen from rural observing sites and 2 per hour during the evening hours.
+As seen from the mid-Northern Hemisphere (45N) one would expect to see during this period approximately 10 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
+Evening rates would be near 2 per hour.
+As seen from the tropical Southern latitudes (25S), morning rates would be near 8 per hour as seen from rural observing sites and 1 per hour during the evening hours.
 Locations between these two extremes would see activity between these listed figures.
+Rates are reduced due to moonlight.